How to Keep Your Dog Cool in Summer8 December 2022

 5) Cool treats

 Humans love ice cream so why not treat your pup to a cool frozen snack.
-They are super simple to make at home too.
+There are some super simple recipaws to make at home too.

 6) A cool trim